microsoftgraph/msgraph-sdk-powershell/src/DevicesApps.DeviceAppManagement/DevicesApps.DeviceAppManagement/docs/v1.0-beta/Update-MgDeviceAppManagementAndroidManagedAppProtection.md

   - `[DisableAppPinIfDevicePinIsSet <Boolean?>]`: Indicates whether use of the app pin is required if the device pin is set.
   - `[FingerprintBlocked <Boolean?>]`: Indicates whether use of the fingerprint reader is allowed in place of a pin if PinRequired is set to True.
   - `[ManagedBrowser <String>]`: managedBrowserType
-  - `[ManagedBrowserToOpenLinksRequired <Boolean?>]`: Indicates whether internet links should be opened in the managed browser app.
+  - `[ManagedBrowserToOpenLinksRequired <Boolean?>]`: Indicates whether internet links should be opened in the managed browser app, or any custom browser specified by CustomBrowserProtocol (for iOS) or CustomBrowserPackageId/CustomBrowserDisplayName (for Android)
   - `[MaximumAllowedDeviceThreatLevel <String>]`: managedAppDeviceThreatLevel
   - `[MaximumPinRetries <Int32?>]`: Maximum number of incorrect pin retry attempts before the managed app is either blocked or wiped.
   - `[MinimumPinLength <Int32?>]`: Minimum pin length required for an app-level pin if PinRequired is set to True